-As stated in note 2.2, these interim financial statements for the period from 26 November to 31 March 2015 are the first set of financial statements that the Company has prepared in accordance with IFRS.
+As stated in note 2.2, these interim financial statements are prepared for a part of the period covered by the first set of financial statements prepared in accordance with IFRS.
 A number of new and amended standards and interpretations were applicable to the financial statements of the Company with effect from 26 November 2014 and were adopted by the Company.